sousalorena/DBRchapter/README.md

 * Reeves, T. C. (2006).
 Design research from a technology perspective.
 In J. van den Akker, K. Gravemeijer, S. McKenney, & N. Nieveen (Eds.), Educational design research (pp. 52-66).
 London: Routledge. [link](https://www.routledge.com/Educational-Design-Research/Akker-Gravemeijer-McKenney-Nieveen/p/book/9780415396356)

+## 7. Main activities in each phase
+There are no one-size-fits-all steps for tackling different challenges in the context of DBR.
+There are, however, processes and activities which are often useful.
+We are going to briefly present you a repertoire so that you can select and use the most fitting approaches for your study.

+# TABLE

+#### Reading recommendation:
+To deepen your knowledge on the main activities and outputs of each phase, please check _Part II Core processes_ from the book _Conducting Educational Design Research_, by McKenney and Reeves (2012).
+This part of the book is divided in four chapters:
+* **Chapter 4**: Analysis and exploration
+* **Chapter 5**: Design and construction
+* **Chapter 6**: Evaluation and reflection
+* **Chapter 7**: Implementation and spread

+## 8. DBR characteristics
+DBR authors also agree on a number of characteristics represented in this type of research (Van den Akker, 1999; Van den Akker et al., 2006; Kelly, 2006; Nieveen, 1999; Plomp, 2013):
+* **iterative**: the research process incorporates cycles of analysis, design, development, evaluation, and revision, as demonstrated in the models presented before.
+* **interventionist**: the research aims at designing an intervention in a real world setting in order to positively impact practice.
+These interventions include educational products, processes, programs or policies, for example.
+Its intention is to make a real change on the ground.
+* **collaborative**: the research involves active participation and collaboration among researchers and practitioners in the various stages and activities of the research.
+The intervention needs to be relevant and practical for the educational context, and this collaboration increases the probability for a successful implementation.
+* **process oriented**: the focus is on understanding and improving interventions.
+The products of DBR are shaped by the participants, literature, and especially field testing.
+The interventions are adjusted based on the empirical data, which are collected in real world settings during the process.
+* **utility oriented**: the quality of a design is measured by its practical use in real contexts to check if the intervention is really useful. theory oriented: scientific understanding is used to frame not only the research, but also to shape the design of the intervention / the solution to the real problem.
+The results also contribute to theoretical understanding and theory building.

+### Generic Design Research Model
+In his _Generic Design Research Model_, Wademan (2005) pictures the features and characteristics of DBR.
+His model illustrates that the successive approximation of practical products or results (referred to as ‘interventions’) is working side by side with the successive approximation of theory (referred to as ‘design principles’).

+# IMAGE

+#### Reading recommendations:
+For a deeper discussion of the DBR characteristics, check the references.

+We also recommend the book _Conducting Educational Design Research_, by Susan McKenney and Thomas C. Reeves (2012), chapter 1: _About educational design research_.
+* McKenney, S., & Reeves, T. (2012).
+Toward a generic model for educational design research.
+In S. McKenney, & T. Reeves (Eds), Conducting Educational Design Research (pp. 61-82).
+London: Routledge. link